The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 The Architecture of the Cycle

 Imagine every major choice — a strategy pivot, a new hire, a market entry — as part of a living system that constantly loops between action and recovery.
 In one phase, you decide.
-In the next, you execute.
+In the next step, you execute.
 In the final phase, you recover — or fail to.
 When this system runs unconsciously, chemistry decides before logic speaks.
-When you learn to regulate it, clarity compounds instead of distortion.
-The key is recognising the forces that drive it: reward-driven momentum and avoidance under discomfort.
+When you learn to regulate it, clarity compounds rather than distorts.
+The key is recognising the forces that drive it.

 Stage 1 — Decision-Making